Birth Doula Blog

 If your physician is recommending an induction before 42 weeks, you have every right to decline, assuming you and baby are healthy.
 Ask them to provide you with evidence-based reasons as to why an induction is necessary, get a second opinion, retake tests, and listen to your intuition.

-Use BRAIN to help...consider the Benefits, Risks, Alternatives, what does your Intuition say, and what if you do Nothing.
+Use BRAIN to help...consider the Benefits, Risks, Alternatives, what your Intuition says, and what if you do Nothing.
 A pregnancy greater than 42 weeks does carry risks so be sure to keep that in mind.